Anh4ckin3/pschitkerberos/README.md

-# pschitkerberos
+# Pschitkerberos

 ## Description

-PschittKerberos is a tool for performing Kerberos authentication spraying attacks.
+PschitKerberos is a tool for performing Kerberos authentication spraying attacks.
 This tool validates NTLM hashes against a Kerberos by attempting to retrieve a Ticket Granting Ticket (KRB_AS_REQ).
 It supports individual NTLM hashes or files containing multiple hashes.

 ## Requirements